 Is instant messaging good for business?

-There are pros and cons to using instant messaging for business, but if used well it can help to improve communication and collaboration.
+There are advantages and disadvantages of instant messaging for business, but if used well it can help to improve communication and collaboration.
 So, now you know more about instant messaging advantages and disadvantages.

 What is instant messaging in business communication?